syscoin/syscoinjs-lib/README.md

 ## Examples
 If you are looking to generate addresses, use WIFs or anything specific around crafting or doing blockchainy things not related to transaction creation, you may use [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib) and use the Syscoin network parameters (see [utils.js](https://github.com/syscoin/syscoinjs-lib/blob/master/utils.js#L10) for the exported syscoinNetworks parameters).

-The below examples are implemented as integration tests, they should be very easy to understand.
+The below examples are implemented as example tests, they should be very easy to understand.
 Otherwise, pull requests are appreciated.
-Some examples interact (via HTTPS) with a 3rd Party Blockchain Provider (3PBP).

 - [Create standard Syscoin transaction](https://github.com/syscoin/syscoinjs-lib/blob/master/test/integration/systx.spec.ts)
 - [Create new SPT](https://github.com/syscoin/syscoinjs-lib-examples/blob/master/index.js#L10)